How to Lower Ph in Pool, Naturally: Essential Info

 pH Minus Didn’t Work — What Next?

 Yes, there are times when pH Minus may not be strong enough to lower the pH levels of your swimming pool.
-This is basically as a result of excessive alkalinity.
+This is a result of excessive alkalinity.
 But the good news is, there are still other options that can help get the job done (think hydrochloric acid or sulphuric acid).
 Both these acids should reduce the pH level effectively.

 Got any other questions?
 If yes, don’t waste a second to contact us today.
 We’re very much available to provide answers and if necessary offer lasting solutions to your pool problems.